Let’s talk about Matcha.

 To make the buttercream;

-- Meanwhile beat the butter with your mixer until fluffy.
+- Meanwhile beat the butter with your mixer until fluffy, slowly add the confectionary sugar and the Matcha powder, mix until well incorporated.

-- Slowly add the melted chocolate and beat quickly to incorporate.
+- Once cooled, slowly add the melted chocolate and beat quickly to incorporate.

 - You may have to put the butter cream in the fridge for half an hour if it is too soft before piping onto the cupcakes.